ericoporto/ags-manual-wiki/acintro6.md

 your game is hi-color, you'll also have options to paste from the clipboard.

-Note that the sprite graphics you import must be the same color depth as your backgrounds - i.e. if you have a 256-color game, you must import 256-color sprites.
+Note that the sprite graphics you import shouldn't exceed the maximum number of colors that the game supports - i.e. if you have a 256-color game, you must import 256-color sprites.

 ![Right-clicking to replace existing sprite](images/intro6_1.jpg)